gewarren/docs/docs/framework/wcf/migrating-from-net-remoting-to-wcf.md

 }
 ```

  It is extremely important to understand the implications of Remoting’s by-reference objects.
 If either tier (client or server) sends a by-reference object to the other tier, all method calls execute back on the tier owning the object.
 For example, a client calling methods on a by-reference object returned by the server will execute code on the server.
 Similarly, a server calling methods on a by-reference object provided by the client will execute code back on the client.
-For this reason, the use of .NET Remoting is recommended only within fully-trusted environments.
+For this reason, the use of .NET Remoting is recommended only within fully trusted environments.
 Exposing a public .NET Remoting endpoint to untrusted clients will make a Remoting server vulnerable to attack.

 #### Serialization in WCF
  WCF supports only by-value serialization.
 The most common way to define a type to exchange between client and server is like in the following example: